Unilever has been through something of a PR disaster in recent weeks.

 Using my investment spreadsheet, it's easy to calculate the present fair value of those estimated future dividends, and based on the assumptions above, my estimate for Unilever's fair value is £47.83.

 With a share price of £38.50, Unilever is trading below that estimated fair value with an estimated upside is 24%.
 In other words, if the price increased to my estimate of fair value tomorrow, we'd see a capital gain of 24%.

-That isn't bad, but it isn't fantastic either and quite a few of the holdings in my model portfolio have estimated upsides of more than 100%.
+That isn't bad, but it isn't fantastic either and quite a few of the holdings in the UK Dividend Stocks Portfolio have estimated upsides of more than 100%.

 We can also work out the share price we'd need to see for Unilever to produce a total return of 10% annualised, which is a fairly common target for income investors.

 Using my spreadsheet again, and based on the previous assumptions, my estimate for Unilever's "good value" price comes out as £23.80.

 - My "fair value" estimate (7% expected annualised return) for Unilever is £47.83